Eagle Hill Institute in Maine with Steven Foster

-Join me 16-22 June 2019 at the Eagle Hill Institute in Steuben, Maine, located way downeast, up the beautiful Maine coast in America’s most easterly county.
+Join me 16-22 June 2019 at the Eagle Hill Institute in Steuben, Maine, located way Downeast, up the beautiful Maine coast in America’s most eastern county, Washington County.
 The Eagle Hill Institute (formerly the Humbolt Research Institute) offers fascinating Natural History Science Seminars, and this is one in that series.
 Sign-up and join me in returning to my Maine roots!

 General Registration Information at this link.(Workshop fee: $495; Lodging: $55-$195; Meal plans: $94-$278 – fees subject to change—check the Eagle Hill website for pricing).

 The Eagle History Institute setting is located on the densely forested summit of Eagle Hill, the highest part of Dyer Point, the peninsula between the Schoodic Point section of Acadia National Park and Petit Manan National Wildlife Refuge.
 Trails through its boreal forest lead from the summit of Eagle Hill to a number of overlooks offering inspirational views of the Maine coast, with its rocky and evergreen-lined shore and its many islands, bays, and peninsulas.
 Other trails are just a short distance to Dyer Bay and a blueberry field” — from Eagle Hill Institute website.
 59 Eagle Hill Road, P.O.
 Box 9, Steuben, ME 04680 |Phone: 207.546.2821, Fax: 207.546.3042, firstname.lastname@example.org

 Ecological Habitats at Eagle Hill

 The campus features residential accommodations, classrooms facilities, dining facility, the extensive Eagle Hill Library with a specialized natural history collection, with on-line access to several thousand journals.
 With wi-fi available throughout the campus, the internet becomes an ocean of information via Eagle Hill’s high-speed connection.